Generation of axions and axion-like particles through mass parametric resonance induced by scalar perturbations in the early universe: Field Dynamics

 \section{Field Dynamics}

-Eq. (\ref{eq2341}) describes an oscillator with a variable frequency due to temperature fluctuations.
+Eq. (\ref{eq2341}) describes an oscillator with a variable frequency owing to temperature fluctuations.
 The periodic change in frequency leads to parametric resonance for modes with specific values of $k$.
 This phenomenon can be described by the Mathieu equation \cite{1968Theory, Kofman:1997yn}.
-Parametric resonance is more complex and powerful than linear (forced) resonance because the time-dependent parameters can induce exponential growth over broader frequency range, whereas forced resonance yields linear growth within a narrow bandwidth.
+Parametric resonance is more complex and powerful than linear (forced) resonance because the time-dependent parameters can induce exponential growth over a broader frequency range, whereas forced resonance yields linear growth within a narrow bandwidth.
 The equation of motion in $k$ space is

 where $a(t_1)=1$.
-The field evolution can be analyzed over two time periods: first, for $t_1<t<t_2$, during which the mass evolves with time; and second, for $t>t_2$, after which the mass no longer evolves and the last term in the equation vanishes.
+The field evolution can be analyzed over two time periods: first, for $t_1<t<t_2$, during which the mass evolves with time, and second, for $t>t_2$, after which the mass no longer evolves and the last term in the equation vanishes.
 Equivalently, models with $k>k_2$ are not relevant for mass modulation resonances (see the definition of $k_2$ below).
 Parametric resonance for a given mode $\vec k$ occurs when the modulation frequency is close to twice the natural frequency divided by an integer $l=1,2,3...$.

 Since the mass no longer evolves after $t_2$, we define a critical wave vector $k_2$ corresponding to time $t_2$: $k_2=m\sqrt{3t_2/t_1}$.
-In this context, we consider $l=2$ since $l=1$ has no solutions while $l$ with higher values are subdominant.
+In this context, we consider $l=2$, since $l=1$ has no solutions and $l$ with higher values are subdominant.
 The resonance time $t_R$ for a given $k$ mode is

-Eq. (\ref{foeq}) can be approximately reduced to the well-known Mathieu equation:
+Eq. (\ref{foeq}) can be approximately reduced to the well-known Mathieu equation as follows:

-During this stage, one may neglect terms such as the Hubble friction part, as they are significantly smaller than the mass term.
+During this stage, one may neglect terms such as the Hubble friction part, as such terms are significantly smaller than the mass term.
 Cosmic expansion effects can also be ignored.
-Defining $z=kt/\sqrt{3}$, Eq.(\ref{foeq}) becomes:
+Defining $z=kt/\sqrt{3}$, Eq.(\ref{foeq}) becomes

-where double primes denote differentiation with respect to $z$.
-The parameters $A_k$ and $q$ in the Mathieu equation are given:
+where the double prime denotes differentiation with respect to $z$.
+The parameters $A_k$ and $q$ in the Mathieu equation are given as follows: